 Rather than turning aside from our differences in an attempt to preserve some putative peace (not really peace at all), it is precisely through exploring these differences together that we learn the meaning of our profound interdependence.

-- Be honest about the exclusive position and teachings they hold.
+- Be honest about the teachings we hold.

 - Be true to a person’s own religion.